 whereas in general the optimal threshold depends on the perturbation parameters and the prior.

-The above attack implies that if per-round perturbations are independent and identically distributed (i.i.d.) with a stable mean, then averaging $\{\tilde b^{(\tau)}_{i,j}\}_{\tau=1}^{T}$ progressively reduces the estimation variance of the underlying intent.
-As $T$ increases, the adversary's inference accuracy typically improves (i.e., the eIE decreases), eventually leading to \emph{privacy degradation} under long-term observations.
+The above attack shows that if per-round perturbations are independent and identically distributed (i.i.d.) with a stable mean, averaging $\{\tilde b^{(\tau)}_{i,j}\}_{\tau=1}^{T}$ progressively reduces the estimation variance.
+As $T$ increases, the adversary's inference accuracy may improve, i.e., the eIE decreases, leading to \emph{privacy degradation} under long-term observations.

-To suppress frequency convergence and profiling inference under repeated observations, we incorporate two complementary designs into IPM: \textit{(i)}~\emph{$\varepsilon_j$-personalized LDP} to bound per-epoch distinguishability; and \textit{(ii)}~\emph{memoization/permanent randomized response} to eliminate the adversary's variance-reduction gain from repeated queries within an epoch.
+To suppress frequency convergence and profiling inference under repeated observations, we incorporate two complementary designs into IPM: \textit{(i)}~\emph{$\varepsilon_j$-personalized LDP} to bound per-report distinguishability; and \textit{(ii)}~\emph{memoization-based permanent randomized response} to suppress the adversary's variance-reduction gain from repeated observations within an epoch.
 Specifically, within each memo-epoch $e$, worker $w_j$ first generates an epoch-stable permanent perturbed intent vector $\tilde{\mathbf{b}}^{\mathrm{perm}}_j(e)$ via entry-wise personalized randomized response under $\varepsilon_j$, stores it locally, and then {reuses the same} $\tilde{\mathbf{b}}^{\mathrm{perm}}_j(e)$ for all reporting rounds in epoch $e$.
-Therefore, repeated observations within the epoch reveal the {same} epoch-stable perturbed vector, so the adversary cannot progressively reduce uncertainty via frequency statistics.
+Therefore, repeated observations within the same epoch reveal only the same epoch-stable perturbed vector, preventing the adversary from progressively reducing uncertainty through intra-epoch frequency statistics.
 To accommodate slowly drifting intents and limit long-horizon linkability, we further enforce epoch-level refresh: when entering $e{+}1$, worker $w_j$ discards $\tilde{\mathbf{b}}^{\mathrm{perm}}_j(e)$ and regenerates a new permanent report $\tilde{\mathbf{b}}^{\mathrm{perm}}_j(e{+}1)$ using the same personalized randomized response rule with budget $\varepsilon_j$.